Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <figcaption class="caption">High-Fidelity Screens</figcaption>

 ### Motivation
-For this project, I decided to redesign the Steam iOS application as it is a digital product that hasn't been updated in over ten years.
-I've used Steam in the past to play games and I am familiar with many of the applications' UI and UX issues.
+For this project, I decided to redesign the Steam iOS application as it is a digital product that hasn't had any major UX/UI updates in a while.
+Additionally, I've used Steam in the past to play games and I am familiar with many of the applications' UI and UX issues.
 From doing a quick assessment, I found that the application has significant UX flaws and utilizes outdated design patterns.
 In order to further dig into these issues, I conducted a heuristic analysis of the Steam iOS mobile application.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/steam_audit.png" alt="Steam iOS Application Audit" class="bigger-image"/>
 <figcaption class="caption">Steam iOS Application Audit</figcaption>

 ### Heuristic Analysis
 A heuristic analysis was conducted in order to uncover UX and UI issues of the Steam iOS application.
-These features include Profile Setup, Game Search, Game Listings, Item Listings, and Community Marketplace to name a few.
+The features that were analyzed include Profile Setup, Game Search, Game Listings, Item Listings, and Community Marketplace just to name a few.

 I began by creating a checklist of the heuristics that should be applied, as well as the individual criteria for each heuristic.
 Then I documented issues related to Nielsens ten usability heuristics.
 The heuristics that had the most issues are documented below.